.

 Biography

-The Page Family is a known quantity in both the islands of the Northern Empty and Ul'dah, jewel of the desert.
-Solomon Page is heir to the main branch on the Sharlayan island of Tuhl in the Northern Empty, but much of his young childhood was spent abroad.
-At eight, he studied under tutors in Ul'dah.
-At ten, he attended the La Noscean Admiralty Academy of Arcanima and Natural Philosophy.
+The Page Family is a known quantity in both the islands of the Northern Empty and Vylbrand.
+Solomon Page is heir to the main branch on the Sharlayan island of Tuhl in the Northern Empty, but at ten, he left to study abroad at the La Noscean Admiralty Academy of Arcanima and Natural Philosophy.
 At fourteen, the Calamity hit, the silver spoon fell from his mouth (solid, final thud), and he was promptly enrolled in the school of hard knocks.Things were so much more chaotic back then: the moon falling; the shelling and endless fire; the awful silence.
 So with the star torn asunder, maybe the powers that be looked the other way when a boy but fourteen years old marched into the world of condottieri and landsknecht to stand shoulder-to-shoulder with those twice his age, running (stumbling) into the fray.And being a prodigy was supposed to be easy, but they said it would be a great adventure and that they would do great things - that they should be proud.
 The story book is waterlogged and stained in some gutter, now, though.It's not until seventeen that he sees his mother, his father, his two little sisters, baby brother, and dozens of cousins again, but by then it's too late, he'd lost the ability to sit still because he'd only learned how to make his head a vacuum by drowning it in noise - by never stopping.
 He will say that it was the world that did the breaking, not him; all he’s done is simply adapt to the curve.Four years later, he lives in the Ul'dahn estate of his first cousin, once removed, and still writes about a dozen family members every month, but he makes sure he's never catching his breath.
 It’s easy with his penchant for delving into the deep maws, fathomless depths, and Old Bones of the earth.
 That’s where they keep the Good Books, after all: the ones about Long-Limbed Neighbours and Ever-Smiling Chaperones; the ones that read you far quicker than you read them.
 It’s just his special interest, though, that’s all.He’d really rather like to go ballroom dancing, too.

 Philosophies